dentolos19/RecipeMechanic/README.md

 </div>

-A powerful tool for modifying survival recipe files.
-The latest build of this project supports version 0.5.X.
+An easy yet powerful tool for modifying survival recipe files.
+The latest build of this project supports version 0.5.x.

 ## Features